explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 <img src="/package_meta.png" alt="Illustration of a package labelled en_core_web_sm, folders and file and the meta.json" />

-- Pipeline defined in model's `meta.json` in order
+- Pipeline defined in model's `config.cfg` in order
 - Built-in components need binary data to make predictions

-Notes: All models you can load into spaCy include several files and a `meta.json`.
+Notes: All pipeline packages you can load into spaCy include several files and a `config.cfg`.

-The meta defines things like the language and pipeline.
-This tells spaCy which components to instantiate.
+The config defines things like the language and pipeline.
+This tells spaCy which components to instantiate and how they should be configured.

 The built-in components that make predictions also need binary data.
-The data is included in the model package and loaded into the component when you load the model.
+The data is included in the pipeline package and loaded into the component when you load the pipeline.

 ---